hpsfoundation/foundation/charter.md

 	-	i.
 Ensuring that the technologies are available to the community and free of partisan influence

 	-	ii.
-Ensure that the technologies’ brand (trademark and logo) is being cared for and used appropriately by members of the community, with a specific emphasis on uniform user experience and high levels of application compatibility
+Ensure that the technologies' brand (trademark and logo) is being cared for and used appropriately by members of the community, with a specific emphasis on uniform user experience and high levels of application compatibility

 -	(b) Fostering the growth and evolution of the ecosystem